provegard/ncdbg/README.md

 ## License

-The code in this repository is licensed under the MIT license.
+The code in this repository is licensed under the 3-Clause BSD license.
 See the *LICENCE* file for details.

 ## Sponsoring